statamic/v2-docs/content/collections/tags/search.md

       Note: If you're using Algolia and have set up searchable attributes, you may only specify fields exist in there.
       Any additional fields will cause you the search tag to yield no results.
   -
+    name: collection
+    type: string
+    description: >
+      The name of a collection, to search through its index.
+If this parameter is not provided, the default index will be used.
+  -
     name: param
     type: 'string *q*'
     description: >